 - Heat your brewing water in a separate kettle

-- Once your water has heated to about 170 to 180°F, pour it into the bottom chamber of your percolator
+- Once your water has heated to about 180°F, pour it into the bottom chamber of your percolator

 - Assemble the percolator and place the fresh-ground coffee in the filter basket